 Online Bookstores selling Spanish Books

-Search for a book you know exists in Spanish and find the section where they recommend “Customers who bought this also purchased…” or “Other books like this you might like…”
+First search for a book you know exists in Spanish and find the section where they recommend “Customers who bought this also purchased…” or “Other books like this you might like…”

 I have found that typing in the search bar “Libros para niños de X edad” doesn’t always produce books for those ages that I KNOW are out there.
 I have found better luck searching for specific titles in English and then typing “in Spanish.”

 One way I have had luck finding Spanish books for kids from our local library is by choosing a theme, for example in March I chose rabbits, so I typed “rabbit” into the search bar.
 Then I narrow the search by language and end up finding many books I wouldn’t have otherwise if I was searching just by title.